jarvisar/solar-system/README.md

 Visit the [GitHub Pages site](https://jarvisar.github.io/solar-system/) to access the latest deployment.

-###### Note: Performance might be slow while loading all the textures.
-Disabling moons and dwarf planets in the controls can help increase performance.
+###### Note: Performance can be slow while loading all the textures.
+Disable moons and dwarf planets in controls to improve performance.

 ### Explore Mode